kno3comma14/personal-posts/wasm/wasm-introduction.md

 2) Using Rust => WASM, we will write some code using [Rust](https://www.rust-lang.org/) and will compile to WASM as well.
 This part will be covered in the [next post]() because we will solve a more difficult problem.
 ### The future!
-[WebAssembly](https://webassembly.org/) is one of the most exciting technologies to learn in the web at the moment, and the main reason for this is the bigger ambition around being an alternative output format for any compiler that targets native code.
+[WebAssembly](https://webassembly.org/) is one of the most exciting technologies to learn on the web at the moment and the main reason for this is the bigger ambition around being an alternative output format for any compiler that targets native code.
-Another aspect to take in consideration is that [WASM](https://webassembly.org/) is already integrated in great part of the web platform.
+Another aspect to take into consideration is that [WASM](https://webassembly.org/) is already integrated with a great part of the web platform.
 So, it is a natural chain reaction to use JavaScript and WebAssembly modules in conjunction.
 In this way, we can empower JavaScript with cross-compiled features from native code and get results as if it were part of the browser itself.
 Big projects such as [Figma](https://www.figma.com/), [Lichess](https://lichess.org/), [Jitsi](https://jitsi.org), and a other ones are using [WASM](https://webassembly.org/) for interesting use cases.
 So it's a great opportunity to learn about this technology and adopt it if we have any use case to be solved with it.
 ### General development life-cycle
 The development life-cycle for any WASM application follows a common set of steps.
 In the following lines, we will mention